YinHK-gameDev/unity-learn/visual effects/particle systems/README.md

 - **The Built-in Particle System**: \
   A solution that gives you full read/write access to the system, and the particles it contains, from C# scripts.
 You can use the Particle System API to create custom behaviors for your particle system.
 - **The Visual Effect Graph**: \
-  A solution that can run on the GPU to simulate millions of particles and create large-scale visual effects.
-The Visual Effect Graph also includes a visual graph editor to help you author highly customizable visual effects.
+  A solution that can **run on the GPU to simulate millions of particles and create large-scale visual effects**.
+The Visual Effect Graph also includes a **visual graph editor** to help you author highly **customizable visual effects**.

 | Feature | Built-in Particle System | Visual Effect Graph |
 | --- | --- | --- |